saskeli/binary_search_patterns/README.md

 Is typically the fastest of the approaches as long as the input data is large enough.

+### B-heap tree

+Combination of B-star tree and Heap ordered binary search.
+The B-tree nodes are stored in heap order.
+No child offsets or pointers are stored since children of a node at index `i` will be between indexes `i*B + 1` and `i*B + B`.

+Seems to be very space efficient and fast.

 ## Usage

 Compile with `make binary_search_patterns`.